dag4blend

 To save the active object’s properties, enter a name for the preset and click Save preset as:.
 To apply an existing preset, select it from the dropdown and click Apply preset:.

 Since presets are simple text files, you might want to edit them in a text editor.
-The open presets folder button opens the folder containing all presets in .txt format, where you can add, delete, or edit them.
+The open presets folder button opens the directory containing all presets in .txt format, where you can add, delete, or edit them.
 Changes are applied immediately.

 Tools